FireguiQueen/harvard-cs50/week-01_c/memory_allocation.md

 ---

 # Data types
-Data types determine how much memory is reserved when you create a variable.
-The value you want to store must "fit" within that space.
-If it requires more bits than the allocated memory, it can't be stored correctly.
+Data types define how much memory is allocated when you declare a variable.
+The value you assign to that variable must "fit" within the space reserved.
+If the value requires more bits than what’s available, it won’t be stored correctly and may lead to errors or unexpected behavior.

+**OBS:** every value is ultimately represented as bits in memory.
+So even if you write something like `age = 19`, what the computer stores is the binary (bit-level) representation of that number.
+That higher the number, more bits are going to be used to represent it.

 ### `short`
-This creates a 2-byte space in memory — that's 16 bits.
+This allocates 2 bytes of memory — that's 16 bits.
 With 16 bits, we can represent 2¹⁶ = 65,536 different values.

-But since we also need to store negative numbers, that range is split in half:
+However, since we also need to store negative numbers, the range is **divided** between negative and positive values — with one extra value reserved for negative numbers because zero is counted as positive.
-- Half for negative values
-- Half for positive values (including zero)

 So the range of a short is typically:
 -32,768 to 32,767